CodeYourFuture/CYF-PD/content/blocks/prep-teamwork-project/readme.md

   * A mix of genders
   * Maximum 5 members

-  T﻿o do so organise yourselves as a cohort.
+  To do so organise yourselves as a cohort.

-  *T﻿ip: try to work with people you haven't worked with yet.*
+  *Tip: try to work with people you haven't worked with yet.*
 introduction: >-
   Working as a team when developing software is very important.
 The collaboration, knowledge sharing and diversity of skill sets result in